fluttercandies/flutter_wechat_camera_picker/README.md

 final AssetEntity entity = await CameraPicker.pickFromCamera(context);
 ```

+After called and the picker displayed,tap the shooting button to take a picture.

+If `isAllowPinchToZoom` is `true`, pinch on the screen can zoom the camera.

-After called and the picker displayed, plus `isAllowRecording` is `true`, tap the shooting button to take a picture, long press the shooting button to record a video.
+If `isAllowRecording` is `true`, long press the shooting button to record a video.